Eleazar beRabbi Qallir: Works

 While some of his hymns have been lost, more than 200 of them appear in various machzors.
 Twenty-odd of the kinnot of Tisha B'Av were composed by him too.

 Elazar HaQallir was responsible for writing several long piyyutim, known as kerovot, which are recited as part of the repetition of the Amidah on holidays.
 For example, the piyyut VaYe'ehav Omen is the kerovah for Purim.
 The tradition of reciting kerovot was followed in the Land of Israel during the Byzantine period, and continues in many Ashkenazi communities to this day.

 Although most of Qallir's work remains unpublished, Shulamit Elizur has published four volumes of his poetry for Rosh Hashanah, Yom Kippur, Sukkot and Shemini Atzeret, respectively, and continues to work on his work.

 Translations

-Translations of some of his hymns into German are found in Leopold Zunz, in Sachs's edition of the siddur, and in Gustav Karpeles' Zionsharfe.
-Some have been rendered into English by Nina Davis and by Mrs. Henry Lucas.
-Some renderings of his poems may be found in the volumes of Davis & Adler's edition of the German Festival Prayers entitled Service of the Synagogue, as well as other holiday prayer books of the Ashkenazic Nusach with translations, including the only English translation of the Western Ashkenazic machzor by Jenny Marmorstein.
-Additionally, the works that are recited in the Italian Nusach were translated into Italian by Menachem Emanuel Hartom.
+Translations of some of his hymns into German are found in Leopold Zunz, in Sachs's edition of the siddur, and in Gustav Karpeles' Zionsharfe and by Jenny Marmorstein.
+The works that are recited in the Italian Nusach were translated into Italian by Menachem Emanuel Hartom.
+In the 19th century some were rendered into English by Nina Davis and by Mrs Henry Lucas, other English translations of his work can be found in Abraham Rosenfeld's Tisha B'av Compendium, the various volumes of Service of the Synagogue (the "Routledge" mahzor) and Artscroll.